chenc041/hello-fast-api/README.md

 ## how to use

-1. if you not install poetry, please install it.
+1. if you not install uv, please install it.

-$ pip install poetry

-1. install package
+### install package

-$ poetry install or poetry add
+$ uv sync or uv add

 ### for dev